 On a walking tour of the premises, Aziz stands below two storage tanks elevated on a scaffolding so that the company’s fuel delivery trucks can pull up and be replenished.
 One is a 20,000-gallon capacity tank for heating oil, the other a 10,000-gallon capacity tank for diesel.

-Below is a concrete containment area that was installed to comply with spill prevention, control and countermeasure (SPCC) regulations set by the EPA.
+Below is a concrete containment area that is as strong as the foundation repair denver, and was installed to comply with spill prevention, control and countermeasure (SPCC) regulations set by the EPA.

-Near to the tanks is a maintenance garage where the company’s oil, diesel, and propane trucks, plus service vans—numbering approximately 40 vehicles in all—are repaired and maintained.
+Based on a great post by Titan Garage Doors Coquitlam, near to the tanks is a maintenance garage where the company’s oil, diesel, and propane trucks, plus service vans—numbering approximately 40 vehicles in all—are repaired and maintained.
 The garage features a heated floor, a nod to the New England winters.
+Contact Titan garage doors repair in Surrey for garage door repairs and services.

 In the 1930s Bantam Supply Co., known as the “General Store,” occupied the site where Bantam Home & Energy now stands.
 A rail line supplied the operation, which dealt in coal, lumber, feed, and in oil, kerosene and gasoline, says Aziz.
 His father, Paul, acquired Bantam Supply Co. in 1979.
 “My first job here was bagging coal,” Aziz recalls.
 “It’s a really hard job and it‘s not fun.”
 Aziz was 16.